Niklas-Seppala/steam-api-client/README.md

 All GET methods are asynchronous and can be cancelled with `CancellationToken`.

-GET Methods have built in error checking system, so the user doesn't have to bother with making sense of weird and inconsistent return codes and values. ( They can be pretty wild sometimes :slightly_smiling_face: ).
+GET Methods have built in error checking system, so the user doesn't have to bother with making sense of weird and inconsistent return codes and values.

 **Targets netstandard 2.0**